M3L6H/image-viewer/README.md

 ## Controls

-Use `ctrl-m` to bring up the image-management window.
+Use `ctrl+m` to bring up the image-management window.

 In it, create an album and start adding images.
 It's as simple as that.